pauldambra/blog_source/_posts/2026-09-22-i-will-happily-slop.md

 ## Well, I am wilfully going to confuse it with AI slop.

-Even during the short-lived tab completion phrase.
-AI made software badly.
+During the short-lived tab completion phrase AI made software badly.
 Claude's Opus, fable and Jippity's astra, and sol circle around making software passably.
 Sometimes they are amazing and sometimes not.
+You can meaningfully write software without every actually writing the software.

-Right now your bespoke tailor-made software beats the cheap ready-made stuff.
+Arguably, right now your bespoke tailor-made software beats the cheap ready-made stuff.
+Engineers still worry about the code being slop.

 But...

 It keeps getting better.
-And it only has to become cheap enough or good enough and that will flip.
+And the slop only has to become cheap enough or good enough and that will flip.
+We won't call it slop any more, it'll just be code.

-You and I as software engineers just need to decide when we switch and become software machinists or software therapists
+You and I as software engineers just need to decide when we switch and become software machinists or software therapists.

-I don't really care if it is desirable since I think it is inevitable
+Personally, I don't really care if it is desirable since I think it is inevitable.

-And to paraphrase my wonderful colleague Jon McCallum: I'd rather rise to the occasion that complain about it
+And to paraphrase my wonderful colleague Jon McCallum: I'd rather rise to the occasion that complain about it.